 The replacement dwelling is set within an 18.5 acre plot, located adjacent to ancient woodland and heath, within the New Forest National Park.
-The massing, form and orientation of the new building has been carefully conceived in order that the proposals minimise the impact on the site and its surroundings.
-The main dwelling and guest building both have low rise green roofs.
+The massing, form and orientation of the new building has been carefully conceived in order to minimise the impact on the site and its surroundings.
+The main dwelling and guest building both have green roofs.
 The buildings are orientated to maximise solar gain and utilise ground source heat pump technology and a log boiler for heating and hot water requirements.
 Excavated material from the new basement and pool area has been re-used in the earth-berming to provide a visual screen to the north and help to reduce the sound impact of the nearby dual carriageway.
 The proposals also incorporate rain water harvesting, grey water recycling and a natural swimming pond to further increase biodiversity within the site.
 The materials used throughout are sustainable, durable and in harmony with the site and its surroundings.
-This project was awarded ‘Best Residential Project in the UK’ in the 2010 Daily Telegraph, Home Building & Renovating Awards, and was runner-up in the Grand Designs Awards 2010, and shortlisted for the RIBA Awards in 2011.
+Completed: 2008 This project was awarded ‘Best Residential Project in the UK’ in the 2010 Daily Telegraph, Home Building & Renovating Awards, and was runner-up in the Grand Designs Awards 2010, and shortlisted for the RIBA Awards in 2011.